-Liver cirrhosis is the slowly progressive disease in which the healthy liver tissue is affected by some environmental factors such as alcoholism, viral infections, over intake of some medication and is replaced with the scar tissue.
-The condition may prevent the normal functioning of the liver with the help of blockage that can slow down the processing of nutrients, hormones, drugs and naturally produced toxins from the body.
-It also involves in slower production of certain hormones and proteins required for the digestion.
+Liver cirrhosis is a slowly progressive disease in which the healthy liver tissue is affected by some environmental factors.
+These factors include alcohol, viral infections, and over intake of some medication like Acetaminophen which is replaced with scar tissue.
+This condition may prevent the normal functioning of the liver with the help of blockage that can slow down the processing of nutrients, hormones, drugs and naturally produced toxins from the body.
+It is also involved in a slower production of certain hormones and proteins required for digestion.

-- Fatty liver associated with the obesity and excessive intake of steroidal medicines
+- Fatty liver is associated with obesity and excessive intake of steroidal medicines

 - Chronic viral infections of the liver, such as Hepatitis B, C

 - A genetic blockage of the bile duct or its complete absence

 - Prolonged exposure to environmental toxins

 The symptoms of liver cirrhosis may vary depending upon the intensity of the illness, however, some commonly associated symptoms can be

 - Lack of energy, which can be debilitating

 - Weight loss or sudden weight gain